 While you are in the museum, also be sure to visit the exhibits which tell the story of Ignatius’s life, and, just outside the shrine buildings, visit the nearby ‘farmhouse’ where he spent much time as a young child in the company of his nursemaid’s family.

 The Jesuits warmly welcome all pilgrims to this holy place.
-At the Hotel Arrupe you can get your first stamp of the Ignatian Way your day of departure (10% off for pilgrims).
 To make the most of your visit, have a look at the shrine’s website: website of the Shrine of Loyola.
 Tourism: visitors Sanctuary: youth hostel.
 A very good place to sleep in Loyola is the hostel of Jesus-María.

 Azpeitia (meaning ‘down the rock’ in Basque) is a town and municipality within the province of Gipuzkoa, in the Basque Country of Spain, located on the Urola river a few kilometres east of Azkoitia.
 Its population is 14,305 (2010 estimate).
 It is located 44 miles southwest of Donostia/San Sebastián.
 Azpeitia is the birthplace of Ignatius of Loyola.
 His birth home is now preserved as a part of large Jesuit compound, the Sanctuary of Loyola, a major attraction of tourist and pilgrims alike.
 Azpeitia lies at the foot of the massif Izarraitz towering over the town and much visited by town-dwellers.